bmartel/phperclip/README.md

 Depending on the nature of your implementation, the means by which you will receive files will vary.
 Phperclip makes no assumptions about your request lifecycle (or that there's even a request at all!) and only concerns itself with recieving instances of `Symfony\Component\HttpFoundation\File\File`.

-The two optional, secondary pieces of information that Phperclip makes use of are `Clippable` to scope to a specific model and an options which allow for processing to take place on the file.
+The two optional, secondary pieces of information that Phperclip makes use of are `Clippable` to scope to a specific model and an options array which allow for processing to take place on the file.

 ### Trait